 On the first morning game of Auburn’s season, the crowd wasn’t great.
 I don’t like saying it that way.
 The people that came were fine.
 We should talk about the ones that didn’t come when calling a crowd bad.
-But either way, the ones that were there into it and pretty loud.
+But either way, the ones that were there and into it were pretty loud.

 The Auburn defense got off the field to start the day, then the Auburn offense scored, then the Auburn defense got their first turnover of the season, then the Auburn offense scored again.
 It was 14-0 after one quarter and it was fun.
 All bad things had seemingly been fixed enough to beat a team that Auburn should beat.